Cron Expression Generator

 What does * mean in cron?

-The asterisk (*) means "every" or "all values" for that field.
-For example, * in the hour field means "every hour", and * in the day of month field means "every day".
+The asterisk (*) in cron means "every" or "all values".
+For example, * in the hour field means "every hour", and * in the day field means "every day".

 How do I schedule a cron job for weekdays only?